dreamplayerzhang/vcbld/README.md

 ```
 and it would include many of the variables in the vcbld.json file.
 Packages with known components and with find_package support would use the find_package command in the CMakeLists.txt file.
 For the time being it includes Boost and Qt components.
 Other libraries would be located using the find_library command.
 And although vcbld doesn't support meta-object compilation, generating CMakeLists would allow meta-object compilation.

-CMake can be run using vcbld which would generate a makefile within the output directory.
-You can then run make similarly to build the binary.
+CMake can be run using vcbld which would run within the output directory and use the vcpkg toolchain by default.
+You can then run make (on mac os x and linux) similarly to build the binary.
 You can also then run the run command on the generated executable.
 ```
 $ vcbld cmake
 $ vcbld make